apache/cloudstack-docs-install/source/ui.rst

    chose experienced user, use the steps in `Section 5.1.4, “Changing the Root Password” <#changing-root-password>`__.

-Warning

-You are logging in as the root administrator.
+.. warning:: You are logging in as the root administrator.
 This account manages the CloudStack deployment, including physical infrastructure.
 The root administrator can modify configuration settings to change basic functionality, create or delete user accounts, and take many actions that should be performed only by an authorized person.
 Please change the default password to a new, unique password.

 Changing the Root Password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~